-The Device Checksum data must be in the file after all security data records are specified.
+The device checksum data must be in the file after all security data records are specified.

-As seen in the previous example, Device Checksum data use two records (one to access the extended memory space, and the other for data).
-The extended linear address record that precedes the checksum data record always specifies the same data, and as a result, always has the same checksum.
+As seen in the previous example, device checksum data use two records (one to access the extended memory space, and the other for the data).
+The extended linear address record that precedes the checksum data record always specify the same data, and as a result, always have the same checksum.
 This record can be copied from a known good hex file.